MontOpsInc/pymoai_demo_service/README.md

 In this example, we have provided 20 example NLP datasets, which is meant to simulate a standard AIOps process over time.
 The data is for simple sentiment analysis, taking tweets to determine whether a Crypto coin's price will increase/decrease in the next 3 days (Pos, Neg).
 Input columns are "Text" and "Sentiment".

-We've made the AIOps process simple here using pymsx -- simply run the command that uploads the sample data, and we do the heavy lifting.
+We've made the AIOps process simple here using pymoai -- simply run the command that uploads the sample data, and we do the heavy lifting.

-Later, use this same structure to push your own data to MSX!
+Later, use this same structure to push your own data to MontOps!

 <br />